NYRChang/Twitify-2335/README.md

 2. Open the repo in your text editor and set up a .env file in your cloned repo

-3. Get your Twitter and Spotify API keys set equal to the following environment variables in your .env file:
+3. Get your Twitter and Spotify API keys and set them equal to the following environment variables in your .env file:

     Spotify username (your normal Spotify Username from your Spotify account):